vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 tanzu config set env.TANZU_CLI_ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY localhost:5001/test/v1/tanzu-cli/plugins/plugin-inventory:latest
 ```

-Once set, plugin lifecycle commands like `tanzu plugin search` will be interact with the test repository as well.
+Once set, plugin lifecycle commands like `tanzu plugin search` will interact with the test repository as well.

 Note: as the configuration variable implies, the
 `TANZU_CLI_ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY` setting is meant for
 plugin development and testing only.
-Use of this setting in production setting
+The use of this setting in the production setting
 is not supported.

 ------------------------------